Lost Money in Icahn Enterprise - GuruFocus.com

-Gibbs Law Group announces a class action lawsuit has been filed against Icahn Enterprises L.P.
+Gibbs Law Group reminds investors that a class action lawsuit has been filed against Icahn Enterprises L.P.
 (NASDAQ: IEP) on behalf of investors who purchased Icahn securities between August 2, 2018, and May 9, 2023, inclusive.
 The lawsuit seeks to recover losses on behalf of Icahn investors under the federal securities laws.

-To join the Icahn class action lawsuit or to speak privately with our legal team about your rights in this class action lawsuit, click+here or call (888) 410-2925.
+To join the Icahn class action lawsuit or to speak privately with our legal team about your rights in this class action lawsuit, %3Cb%3Eclick+here%3C%2Fb%3E or call (888) 410-2925.

 On May 2, 2023, shares of Icahn Enterprises dropped as much as 20% in intraday trading after Hindenburg published a report alleging the company is grossly overvalued and resembles a “Ponzi-like” structure.
 “Icahn has been using money taken in from new investors to pay out dividends to old investors,” according to the Hindenburg report.
 Furthermore, the report alleges the 15.8% dividend investors enjoy is unsustainable and only possible due to the at-the-money stock offering program used by Icahn.
 The report claims that Icahn trades at a 218% premium compared to its stated net asset value (NAV), which indicates the stock could be overvalued.